maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 ## Introduction

-In the realm of ideas, pessimism is often the enemy of innovation and progress.
-It's this notion, exemplified by Degrowth, that we should stop in our tracks, turn back the clock, and revert to a time where living conditions were depressingly poor, to somehow 'fix' climate change.
-It's a perspective that frowns upon progress, even deems it unwelcome.
+The core ideology behind Degrowth is that we should stop in our tracks, turn back the clock, and revert to a time where living conditions were depressingly poor, to somehow 'fix' climate change.
+It's a perspective that looks down on progress, even deems it unwelcome.

 This vision of society celebrates poverty as a badge of honor, and views restrictions on freedom as a positive, essential even.
 Within this worldview, children, who are nothing short of miracles breathing life into our world, [are viewed as liabilities](https://web.archive.org/web/20230924120151/https://foreignpolicy.com/2015/11/03/a-brutality-born-of-helplessness-china-one-child-policy-western-population-bomb-fearmongering//), exacerbating what they perceive as an overpopulation crisis.

 Degrowth calls for a centralized power to dictate where progress can and cannot take place, effectively deciding who receives resources and who does not.
 It's a system that inherently demands compliance, strongly resembling communism.

 Some Degrowth advocates pretend that it's possible to degrow the economy without centralized power and authoritarian tactics, because "everyone would willingly participate".
-We will go over this argument later in the article, but for now, the fact that I wrote this piece already proves the contrary.
+We will go over this argument later in this piece, but for now, the fact that I'm writing this already proves the contrary.

-Degrowth and authoritarianism, dictatorships, even world government, all seem to be part of the same melody.
+Degrowth and authoritarianism, dictatorships, even world government, are all part of the same melody.
 Because if even one subset of the world's population doesn't participate and continues growing, that could cause sufficient pollution to keep climate change going on.

 Advocates of Degrowth dress up their rhetoric with appealing terms like 'harmony', 'well-being', and 'sustainability'.
 But don't be duped.
-Their intentions may be well-meaning, but the aftermath of degrowth could be catastrophic.
+Their intentions may be well-meaning, but the aftermath of degrowth would be catastrophic.

 When the pie isn't getting larger, my share getting larger means yours is getting smaller, opening the door towards conflict.
-Corruption, violence, and oppression prevail in zero-sum, or should I say, negative-sum, societies – a far cry from harmony, well-being, and sustainability.
+Corruption, violence, and oppression prevail in <s>zero-sum</s> negative-sum societies – a stark contrast with "harmony", "well-being", and "sustainability".

 ## No overconsumption or overproduction

 A common critique of Capitalism is that it leads to overconsumption and overproduction.
 But that is evidently wrong.

 Of course, there are instances where true overconsumption transpires.
 Like when you're at a restaurant and you order more than you can eat, resulting in wasted food.
-But this form of wastage isn't applauded by capitalism, it’s penalized.
+But this form of wastage isn't applauded by Capitalism, it’s penalized.

 You've squandered resources – you've lost money.
 If you'd been more attuned to your actual appetite, you'd have ordered wisely, saved money, and still been perfectly sated.
-Hence, capitalism subtly nudges you towards precise consumption - not more, not less.
+Hence, Capitalism subtly nudges you towards precise consumption - not more, not less.

 The narrative is similar for corporations.
 If a business overproduces, the surplus stock piles up, unsold.
 This is a clear cut loss, a monetary penalty, prompting them to match production to the demand.
-Capitalism, in essence, nudges companies to manufacture what the market necessitates, no more, no less.
+Capitalism, in essence, incentivizes companies to manufacture what the market necessitates, no more, no less.

 Those subscribing to the Degrowth doctrine often misinterpret the utility of products, suggesting that several commodities lack intrinsic value and, hence, shouldn't be produced.
 But the notion of utility is subjective.

 The market responds to consumer demand.
 If someone is willing to pay money for a product, it is, by definition, useful to them.
 If the product isn't beneficial to anyone, it won't find a buyer, inflicting financial losses on the company, potentially pushing it to the brink of bankruptcy.

+In case of underproduction, meaning when a company is unable to meet the demands of the market in terms of product supply, the market directly incentivizes a competitor to emerge and offer a competing product, through the market's unmet demand.

-Capitalism denotes 'right-sized' consumption and production.
+Because of these reasons, it's fair to conclude that Capitalism denotes 'right-sized' consumption and production.
 Whenever there's a misstep, a tilt towards the excess or the insufficient, the unforgiving but fair hand of the market steps in to administer a course correction.

 ---